utkarsh-naik10/SQL_PROJECTS/3.AdventureWorks/3.Order_&_Profitability_Analysis/Readme.md

 **File:** `9.Profitability_by_Product.sql`

 **Description:**
-Calculates total revenue, total cost, and total profit for each product to understand which SKUs generate the highest margin.
+Calculates total revenue, cost, and resulting profit for each product.
+Useful for understanding which items bring the highest margin.

 **Result Snapshot:**
 ![Profitability by Product](result_snapshots/9.Profitability_by_Product.png)

 **Insights:**
-- The **Mountain-200 series** (especially Black variants) shows the highest profitability.
+- The **Mountain-200 Black / Silver** models consistently appear in the top profitable products.
-- Profit margins are strong across multiple product lines, particularly in premium bike categories.
-- Helps in pricing strategy and identifying high-return products worth scaling up.
+- Road-150 and Road-250 variants also show strong revenue and margin.
+- High-end products clearly dominate profit contribution.
-- Lower-margin items can be analyzed further for cost optimization.
+- Lower-margin SKUs may require pricing review or cost reduction.

 ---